sergiosolorzano/financial-asset-gap-risk-nn-prediction/CNN-share-price-prediction/X-Channel-Images-Project/README.md

 Each image represents a time series window of 32 days but has 32x32=1024 data points (pixels) because GAF obtain a temporal correlation between each pair of prices in the series - a grid of prices.

 ## MODEL
-A LeNet5-design based Convolutional Neural Network visualized on Nitro:
+A LeNet5-based Convolutional Neural Network design visualized on Nitro:

 ![alt text](readme_images/cnn_arch.png)